Rohit-Saini7/10-Hold-Shift-and-Check-Checkboxs/README.md

 # Tenth challange of [JavaScript30](https://javascript30.com/)

-Different types of dev tools console commands.
+This challange is about how to implement checking multiple checkbox at once.
 To experience on your own visit [here](https://rohit-saini7.github.io/10-Hold-Shift-and-Check-Checkboxs/)

 ## What is JavaScript 30